Edit this page

 UpdateTwinWithLiveResponse mapper

-• dittoHeadersForMerge (optional): The Ditto headers to use for constructing the “merge thing” command for updating the twin, may for example add a condition to apply in order to update the twin (default applied Ditto headers if not configured: "response-required": false, "if-match": "*").
+• dittoHeadersForMerge (optional): The Ditto headers to use for constructing the “merge thing” command, may for example add a condition to apply in order to update the twin (default: "response-required": false, "if-match": "*").

-• in this configured headers, the following placeholders may be used:
+• The following placeholders may be used:

 Placeholder Description

-{{ header:<header-name> }} header value from the external message, e.g. from protocol headers
+{{ header:<header-name> }} Header value from the external message, e.g. from protocol headers

-{{ request:subjectId }} the first authenticated subjectId which did the request - the one of the connection source in this case
+{{ request:subjectId }} The first authenticated subjectId which did the request

-{{ time:now }} the current timestamp in ISO-8601 format as string in UTC timezone
+{{ time:now }} The current timestamp in ISO-8601 format as string in UTC timezone

-{{ time:now_epoch_millis }} the current timestamp in “milliseconds since epoch” formatted as string
+{{ time:now_epoch_millis }} The current timestamp in “milliseconds since epoch” formatted as string

 Example configuration: